ivanxma/HeatwaveML-Lab/README.md

 - The github repository shares many sample data for AutoML testing.

 This Lab uses ONLY the airflight sample data.
-With Zepplines as tools to interact with the MDS Heatwave AutoML.
+With Zepplin as tools to interact with the MDS Heatwave AutoML.

 1. Data Import
 A sample dump file is prepared.
 This is a ready to use 'dump' for airflight sample data.
 You are required to import the data using mysqlsh on OCI Cloud Shell.
 Please follow the instruction with 01-Import folder.

-2. Access to Heatwave AutoML using Zeppline
+2. Access to Heatwave AutoML using Zepplin
+You should be able to use Cloud Shell from OCI Console with Web Browser to access MDS/Heatwave instance Private IP address thru the Private Network Definition.

 3. Training the airflight data
-The model is to created thru sys.ML_TRAIN on airflight.airlines_train which it has over 25K rows of data.
-The model is to determines the flight delay based on the airline flight data.
+The model is to created thru sys.ML_TRAIN(...) on airflight.airlines_train which it has over 25K rows of data.
+The model is to determines the flight delay based on the airline flight data / features.

 4. Load The Model